Thinking about becoming a parent

 It’s always strongly recommended to avoid becoming pregnant or becoming a father during treatment for cancer.
 Some people become temporarily infertile during treatment.
 Other people may still be fertile but their eggs or sperm can be temporarily damaged.
 A pregnancy from damaged eggs or sperm could mean there’s a chance of the baby not developing normally.
 Most doctors advise waiting 18 months after your treatment has stopped before trying to become pregnant or father a child.
 You can discuss this with your cancer doctor or specialist nurse.
 During the time of your cancer treatment, it‘s important to use effective contraception if you’re sexually active.

-Common questions about pregnancy
+Common questions about pregnancy Back to top

 For women, does pregnancy make the cancer more likely